 Aromatherapy Tips For Winter Skin Care Protection

-Soothe, renew and protect
+Soothe and protect

-When applying blends to your face always include the skin down to the décolleté (lower neck area) since it can show the signs of ageing long before the face does.
+When applying skin care treatments to your face always include the skin down to the décolleté (lower neck area) since it can show the signs of ageing long before the face does.

-Copyright © Quinessence Aromatherapy Ltd 2021.
+Copyright © Quinessence Aromatherapy Ltd 2023.
 Written by Sue Charles